 The months of waiting are finally, finally coming to an end.
 This past year, we’ve found ourselves praying for a little bit of sunshine, a spark of hope—but that hope is within us itself.

 We’re going out again, my school might reopen for the next semester—but I’ve spent the entirety of my seventh year at home, staring at a laptop screen, and yet, all is not lost.
 The stars, the sparkles of hope are always there, we’ve always got something to be grateful for, something we hope for, something that keeps us going.

 And now that the world is rejoicing, the world is slowly regaining its vigour, and we shall be normal, we shall see our friends and we shall be free again.
 The world will probably be healthier, and happier, and that time is near.
-Hopefully this brought you a little sparkle in these crepuscular times.
+Hopefully, this brought you a little sparkle in these dark times.

 Did you like the post?
 What do you think about the beauty of the stars, the tiny little blessings around us?
 Do you too feel that the world is finally opening up, that we are finally going into brighter times?
 Tell me in the comments!